by Pete Zdanis

 Do you like to play games?

 I’d like to tell you about a game that people used to play many, many years ago.
-It was long before personal computers, PlayStation, X-Box and flat screen TVs.
+It was long before personal computers, PlayStation, X-Box, flat screen TVs, Angry Birds, smart phones and texting.
 Even before Pac Man and Dungeons & Dragons.
 No batteries required.
 In fact you didn’t even need to move things around on a board like Parcheesi, Scrabble or Monopoly.

 The game was called “Twenty Questions”.
 Some people also called it “Animal, Vegetable or Mineral”.
 One person would think of an object, and the other players were allowed to ask twenty questions which required only a yes or no answer to determine what the object was.

 It was a game that actually required people to TALK to each other!
 Kind of like network marketing!

 I’d like to show you how you can use twenty questions of your own to help you and others build a USANA business.